Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

     * Collect internal system-level metrics from Amazon **EC2 instances** across operating systems
     * Collect system-level metrics from **on-premises servers**
     * Retrieve custom metrics from your applications or services using the StatsD and collectd protocols
-    * Collect logs from Amazon EC2 instances and on- premises servers (Windows / Linux)
+    * Collect logs from Amazon EC2 instances and on-premises servers (Windows / Linux)
 * Agent must be installed on the server
 * Can be installed on:
     * Amazon EC2 instances